telerik/blazor-docs/knowledge-base/listview-kb-display-items-horizontally.md

 I want to display the items in the TelerikListView component horizontally.

 This KB article answers the following questions:
-- How to set the TelerikListView to horizontal?
+- How to set the TelerikListView layout to horizontal?
 - Is it possible to display ListView items side by side in Blazor?

 ## Solution